AWS DynamoDB Replication Gap Test

 Maximum replication latency |

-Indicates the maximum elapsed time between when an updated item appears in the DynamoDB stream for one replica table, and when that item appears in another replica in the global table on this region. |
+Indicates the maximum elapsed time between elapsed time between an updated item appearing in the DynamoDB stream for one replica table, and when that item appears in another replica in the global table in this region. |

 Seconds |